 Espresso beans are roasted for a much longer time, at higher temperatures, than regular coffee beans.
-So they become a much darker roast.
-The flavor is much stronger and rich in caramel, chocolate, and woody notes due to a longer, hotter roasting process.
+The coffee aficionados call this a darker roast.
+Dark roasted coffee beans have a flavor that is much stronger and rich in caramel, chocolate, and woody notes due to the longer, hotter roasting process.

 As well as being a dark roast, these beans are much more oily.
 They have much stronger, single-note flavors and are lower in acidity compared to a light roast or medium roast.
 Pretty much just as you would expect from an espresso.

-I always thought that espresso coffee would have higher caffeine content but when you compare espresso beans vs coffee beans, higher temperatures and a longer time at the roasters also break down the caffeine in the beans.
+I always thought that espresso roasted beans would have higher caffeine content but when you compare espresso beans vs coffee beans, higher temperatures and a longer time at the roasters also break down the caffeine in the beans.

 The Espresso Grind